Oud Holland Book and Exhibition Reviews

 After 132 volumes on paper, Oud Holland – Journal for Art of the Low Countries is now also available online.
-With academic reviews about current exhibitions and recent publications, the editors of Oud Holland are pleased to announce a digital platform for up-to-date discussions in the field of art of the Low Countries.
+With academic reviews about current exhibitions and recent publications, the editors of Oud Holland are pleased to announce this new digital platform, as a resource for up-to-date discussions within the field of art of the Low Countries.

 "If I work, I live; if I stop, I die."
 This triggering motto from the artist Frans Floris is the start of Elizabeth Savage's review on a recent publication by Edward Wouk.
-Peter van der Coelen gives important insights about a book on Rembrandt’s religious prints, by Charles Rosenberg, which was published in 2017.
-Former Oud Holland editor Fred Meijer writes an in-depth critique of the two-volume monograph by Anke Van Wagenberg on Jan Baptist Weenix and Jan Weenix.
-Finally, current editor Nils Büttner gives his comments on the revolutionary exhibition about a forgotten talent: Michaelina Wautier.
+Peter van der Coelen gives important insights about a book on Rembrandt’s religious prints, by Charles Rosenberg – which was published in 2017.
+And former Oud Holland editor Fred Meijer writes an in-depth critique of the two-volume monograph by Anke Van Wagenberg on Jan Baptist Weenix and Jan Weenix.
+Finally, current editor Nils Büttner gives his commentary on the revolutionary exhibition about a forgotten talent: Michaelina Wautier.

-Besides the reviews section, the new Oud Holland website will also serve as a platform for news concerning the latest volume of the journal.
-Back issues will be made available in the coming months.
+The Oud Holland website will serve as a platform for news concerning the journal.
+Back issues will further be made available in the coming months.
 The first decade (1883-1889) can now be viewed and downloaded.
-Additionally, information is provided about how to submit an article, or get a subscription to our journal.
+Additionally, information is provided about how to submit an article, or get a subscription to the journal.
 To read more please go to: oudholland.rkd.nl